-This is a salaried primary specialist (3-7 years) course, leading to QTS with a PGCE.
+This is a non-salaried primary specialist (3-7 years) course, leading to QTS with a PGCE.
 It prepares applicants to teach within the Early Years Foundation Stage as well as the full range of national curriculum subjects across Key Stage 1.

 The vast majority of training takes place in schools.
 Each trainee will be given at least two placements across the partnership, during which they work closely alongside experienced teacher tutors who demonstrate outstanding practice and can provide daily coaching and support.
 More information about the school placements can be found below.